TryingtobeingNikhil/TryingtobeingNikhil/README.md

 **The problem:** Vector databases have become the default assumption in RAG architectures.
 I wanted to know if that default is load-bearing or just conventional.

-**What I did:** Full retrieval-augmented generation pipeline using tree traversal and keyword-based retrieval — no embeddings, no vector index, no similarity search.
+**What I did:** Full RAG pipeline using tree traversal and keyword-based retrieval — no embeddings, no vector index, no similarity search.
 Uses Ollama + LLaMA 3 locally.

-**When it works / when it doesn't:** Performs well on structured, domain-specific corpora where keyword signal is strong.
-Degrades on semantically ambiguous queries where dense retrieval has a real advantage.
-The experiment clarified *when* vector DBs earn their complexity — which is the actual useful output.
+Performs well on structured, domain-specific corpora; degrades on semantically ambiguous queries where dense retrieval has a real advantage.

-*Half the RAG stacks I meet are a vector DB cosplaying as a product requirement.
-Wanted to find out when the costume is actually necessary.*
+*Half the RAG stacks I meet are a vector DB cosplaying as a product requirement.*

 `Python` `Ollama` `LLaMA 3` `RAG` `Tree Traversal` `Streamlit`